-18.4.6 Import and trading in Radio-Electronic and Emitting Devices
+23.7 Import and trading in radio-electronic devices and emitters

-Under Ukrainian law, the import, trading-in and operation of radioelectronic and radio signal emitting devices in the territory of Ukraine may be performed provided that such devices are not included in the Register of Radio-Electronic and Radio Signal Emitting Devices Prohibited for Use and Import into Ukraine.
+Under Ukrainian law, the import, trading-in and operation of radio-electronic and radio signal emitting devices in the territory of Ukraine may be performed provided that such devices are not included in the Register of Radio-Electronic and Radio Signal Emitting Devices Prohibited for Use and Import into Ukraine.
 The import of special-purpose radio-electronic and emitting devices can be performed only after obtaining the relevant permit from the General Staff of the Ukrainian Armed Forces in the procedure approved by the Cabinet of Ministers of Ukraine.
 Special-purpose devices are devices for special users (e.g., the Ministry of Defense, Ministry of the Interior, State Security Service).